Build a classification decision tree#

 target_column = "Species"

-Besides, we split the data into two subsets to investigate how trees will predict values based on an out-of-samples dataset.
+First, we split the data into two subsets to investigate how trees predict values based on unseen data.

 from sklearn.model_selection import train_test_split